djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

-# A taxonomy of bad edtech relationships
+# The role of relationships in breaking the iron triangle

 Or
 - Can you break the iron triangle with bad relationships: Observations from an LMS migration